How to Make Embroidered States that Display Your Travel Journeys in Your Home

 After seeing some kids calling it ‘needle painting’ on TikTok, I thought it might be time to try my hand at it once again.

-Since our early days in the Army, we’ve had burlap canvases with the silhouettes of the states we’ve been stationed in hanging in our living room.
+Since our early days in the Army, we’ve had burlap canvases with the silhouettes of the states we’ve lived in hanging in our living room.
 It’s a fun way to showcase our military journey in our home.

 However, as the list of duty stations continues to grow, we need to downsize so they can all fit in one area.
 Thus, I decided to make embroidered states instead!